romdalf/accelerating-kubernetes-onboarding/README.md

 The webinar addressses a series of questions that are commonly discussed within customers and partners workshops.
 The repository is presenting additional content to highlight the talking points of the webinar.

+## why kubernetes

+[Infrastructure Elasticity & self healing](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) are the magic words.
+Kubernetes provides an easy way to scale applications, it restarts containers that fail, replaces containers, kills containers that don't respond to your user-defined health check, and doesn't advertise them to clients until they are ready to serve.
+In other words, Kubernetes orchestrates a series, if not all, of day 2 operations related to the availability of applications to ensure business continuity with a reduce friction or burden on the Operational teams.

 ## modernizing legacy systems

 Before deploying Kubernetes and deploying a first workload, it is important to address terminology, concepts and practices for a successful transformation journey.
 Often, an application transformation from legacy to microservices will go through a step called a "lift and shift", but what does it mean?